-Should any of the measures in this plan need to be implemented, this will be overseen by the Dean of University Studies, in consultation with the Assistant Principal - Curriculum and Quality and the Deputy Principal, and others as appropriate (including student representatives).
+Should any of the measures in this plan need to be implemented, this will be overseen by the Assistant Principal, in consultation with the Deputy Principal, and others as appropriate (including student representatives).

 Normally, this Plan will not be triggered for minor changes to the curriculum.
 An ongoing commitment to quality assurance and enhancement at Burnley College and its validating partners means that, from time to time, programme content, regulations and policies will be updated.